ZigzagAwaka/ChillaxScraps/README.md

 # ChillaxScraps

-This is the repository for the updated "ChillaxScraps" Lethal Company mod.
+This is the repository for the updated ChillaxScraps Lethal Company mod.

 You can post some suggestions or issues in the 'Issues' tab.